duckietown/docs-AIDO/book/AIDO/15_rules/10_performance.md

 # Performance objective {#performance status=ready}

 ## Lane following (LF / LFV) {#performance_lf}
+TODO: Executive decision on final form of this traveled distance

 As a performance indicator for both the "lane following task" and the "lane following task with other dynamic vehicles", we choose the speed $v(t)$ along the road (not perpendicular to it) over time of the Duckiebot.
 This measures the moved distance along the road per episode, where we fix the time length of an episode.
 This encourages both faster driving as well as algorithms with lower latency.
 An *episode* is used to mean running the code from a particular initial configuration.